-This Decision sets forth the Superintendent’s determination regarding (1) the increase in Family Leave Benefits for the 2020 calendar year, pursuant to Workers Compensation Law § 204(2), and (2) the premium rate for Family Leave Benefits for the 2020 calendar year, pursuant to Insurance Law § 4235(n)(1), and (3) the Risk Adjustment for the COVID-19 claims paid under Chapter 25 of the Laws of 2020.
+This Decision sets forth the Superintendent’s determination regarding (1) the increase in Family Leave Benefits for the 2021 calendar year, pursuant to Workers Compensation Law § 204(2), (2) the premium rate for Family Leave Benefits for the 2021 calendar year, pursuant to Insurance Law § 4235(n)(1), and (3) the Risk Adjustment for the COVID-19 claims paid under Chapter 25 of the Laws of 2020.

 On April 4, 2016, Governor Andrew M. Cuomo signed into law New York’s Paid Family Leave program, the most comprehensive paid family leave program in the United States.
 Under this law, commencing January 1, 2018, all eligible employees in New York have been able to take time off, while still being paid a portion of their wages, to bond with a new child, to care for a family member with a serious health condition, or to handle personal matters arising from an immediate family member being called to active duty in the Armed Forces of the United States.
 In the first year of New York Paid Family Leave (2018), eligible employees received 50% of their average weekly wage, up to 50% of the statewide average weekly wage for up to 8 weeks of leave.
-In the second year of the program, which commenced on January 1, 2019, eligible employees are receiving 55% of their average weekly wage, up to 55% of the statewide average weekly wage for up to 10 weeks of leave.
-In the third year of the program, commencing on January 1, 2020, eligible employees will receive 60% of their average weekly wage, up to 60% of the statewide average weekly wage for up to 10 weeks of leave.
+In the second year of the program, which commenced on January 1, 2019, eligible employees received 55% of their average weekly wage, up to 55% of the statewide average weekly wage for up to 10 weeks of leave.
+In the third year of the program, which commenced on January 1, 2020, eligible employees are receiving 60% of their average weekly wage, up to 60% of the statewide average weekly wage for up to 10 weeks of leave.
 In the fourth year of the program, commencing on January 1, 2021, eligible employees will receive 67% of their average weekly wage, up to 67% of the statewide average weekly wage for up to 12 weeks of leave, unless the Superintendent of the Department of Financial Services (“DFS”) determines to delay the increase in benefits pursuant to Workers Compensation Law § 204(2).

 As provided by Insurance Law § 4235(n)(1), in a decision dated June 1, 2017, the Superintendent, in consultation with the Chair of the Workers’ Compensation Board, determined that paid family leave benefits coverage issued pursuant to Article 9 of the Workers’ Compensation Law (“Family Leave Benefits”) shall be community rated.
 Community rating ensures that all employees are similarly treated and are not subject to cost variations based upon age, gender, geographic location, or any other demographic factor.

-Based on data available to the Department regarding enrollment, claims and anticipated impact on insurers, employers and enrollees, and consideration of the factors outlined above, the Superintendent has determined to apply the statutory increases in Family Leave Benefits for calendar year 2020.
-Accordingly, pursuant to Workers Compensation Law § 204(2)(a), Family Leave Benefits will increase to 60% of the employee’s average weekly wage, but not to exceed 60% of the statewide average weekly wage, for up to 10 weeks of leave.
+Based on data available to the Department regarding enrollment, claims, and anticipated impact on insurers, employers and enrollees, and in consideration of the factors outlined above, the Superintendent has determined to apply the statutory increases in Family Leave Benefits for calendar year 2021.
+Accordingly, pursuant to Workers Compensation Law § 204(2), Family Leave Benefits will increase to 67% of the employee’s average weekly wage, but not to exceed 67% of the statewide average weekly wage, for up to 12 weeks of leave.

-New York’s Paid Family Leave program was first implemented commencing on January 1, 2018.
+New York’s Paid Family Leave program was first implemented on January 1, 2018.
 For 2018, twenty-seven insurers offered Paid Family Leave coverage.
 For 2019, twenty-nine insurers offered Paid Family Leave coverage.
 For 2020, twenty-seven insurers are offering Paid Family Leave coverage.
-In determining the community rate for 2020, DFS has reviewed claims, demographic, financial and other Paid Family Leave data for calendar year 2018 and for the first six months of 2019 for the Paid Family Leave program in New York, consistent with actuarial principles.
+In determining the community rate for 2021, DFS has reviewed claims, demographic, financial, and other Paid Family Leave data for calendar years 2018 and 2019, and for the first six months of 2020 for the Paid Family Leave program in New York, consistent with actuarial principles.
 DFS also has reviewed claims and demographic data for New York’s disability coverage, as disability insurers are required to include Family Leave Benefits coverage as a rider to their disability policies.
-In addition, DFS has reviewed available data from other states with enacted paid family leave programs (New Jersey, California, Rhode Island, and other states which recently introduced paid family leave programs), adjusting for differences between the programs in those states and New York’s more robust family leave benefits program.
-DFS also has reviewed information and data from the New York State Department of Labor, the United States Census Bureau and other relevant sources.
+In addition, DFS has reviewed available data from other states with enacted paid family leave programs (New Jersey, California, Rhode Island, and other states which recently introduced paid family leave programs), adjusting for differences between the programs in those states and New York’s program.
+DFS also has reviewed information and data from the New York State Department of Labor, the United States Census Bureau, and other relevant sources.

-To predict the Family Leave Benefits claims for the 2020 calendar year, DFS considered all relevant actuarial factors, including but not limited to:
+To estimate the Family Leave Benefits claims for the 2021 calendar year, DFS considered all relevant actuarial factors, including but not limited to:

-- Paid claims experience data from the Paid Family Leave program in New York in calendar year 2018 and in the first six months of 2019, with claim runouts through June 30, 2019, and historical experience data from similar programs in other states with adjustments for differences in benefits and events that had occurred but were not yet reported.
+- Paid claims experience data from the Paid Family Leave program in New York in calendar years 2018 and 2019, and in the first six months of 2020, with claim runouts through June 30, 2020, and historical experience data from similar programs in other states with adjustments for differences in benefits and events that had occurred but were not yet reported.

 - Average claim frequency factors;